vExcess/JITLang/README.md

 **float** - A signed 32-bit floating point number
 **double** - A signed 64-bit floating point number
 **void** - A special primitive data type that is a placeholder for nothing.
 **null** - Similar to void, null is a special primitive data type that points to nothing.
-Object and Array variables that are undefined point to null.
+Object, Array, and String variables that are undefined point to null.
 **string** - A special type of array of characters.
 Despite actually being an object, strings are treated like primitives.
 **vec** - A vector that can hold 2, 3, or 4 values
 **BigInt** - Capable of holding signed integers of arbitrarily large size